manicolas2/zscaler-admin-app/README.md

 ### What is this Repository
 ---
-- This repository is CLI tools to manage Zscaler, especially ZIA.
+- This repository is a collection of CLI tools to manage Zscaler, especially ZIA.
 - You could manage ZIA like
   - list and update Admin Role
   - list, create and update Admin User